xl00t/THCon21/Modern Webchat.md

  - `user.prototype.nickname`
  - `user.__proto__.nickname`

-Lets wrap up everything we learn so far and craft our final payload :
+Lets wrap up everything we learnt so far and craft our final payload :

 ```json
 {